appsmithorg/appsmith-docs/website/docs/connect-data/reference/open-ai.md

 <dd>

 The OpenAI uses API keys for authentication.
-Visit your [API Keys](https://platform.openai.com/account/api-keys) page to retrieve the API key for your requests.
+Visit the [API Keys](https://platform.openai.com/account/api-keys) page to retrieve the API key.

 </dd>